 COVID-19 and Indolent Lymphomas: Frequently Asked Questions

-Input from Drs.
-Ranjana Advani, Nancy Bartlett, Leo Gordon, Peter Johnson, Kerry Savage, Laurie Sehn, Jane Winter
+Input from Ranjana Advani, MD; Nancy Bartlett, MD; Ann LaCasce, MD, MSc; Leo Gordon, MD; Peter Johnson, MD, FRCP; Kerry Joanne Savage, BSc, MD, MSc; Laurie Sehn, MD, MPH; Jane Winter, MD.

 Note: Please review ASH's disclaimer regarding the use of the following information.

 Whereas treatment for indolent lymphomas and mantle cell lymphoma is not curative, there is more flexibility in approach with a key focus on safety in the setting of COVID-19.
-The ILROG has recently published emergency guidelines for radiation therapy of hematological malignancies that may be helpful when considering radiotherapy.
+The International Lymphoma Radiation Oncology Group (ILROG) has published emergency guidelines for radiation therapy of hematologic malignancies that may be helpful when considering radiotherapy.

 Are you changing your indications for therapy?

-Given COVID-19, the threshold for initiating treatment should be high and watchful waiting should be the preferred strategy whenever possible.
-Treatment is recommended in symptomatic patients, but if the indication for therapy is borderline, (e.g. if the patient meets GELF criteria but is asymptomatic) treatment deferral and close monitoring with repeat imaging may be prudent.
-Treatment for asymptomatic patients with rituximab monotherapy is not recommended (see recently posted ILROG guidelines).
+Given COVID-19, the threshold for initiating treatment should be high, and watchful waiting should be the preferred strategy whenever possible.
+Treatment is recommended in symptomatic patients, but if the indication for therapy is borderline, (e.g., if the patient meets GELF criteria but is asymptomatic) treatment deferral and close monitoring with repeat imaging may be prudent.
+Treatment for asymptomatic patients with rituximab monotherapy is not recommended.
+Vaccination against SARS-CoV-2 is recommended prior to initiating treatment when feasible.
+Based on results in immunocompetent patients immunized with the mRNA vaccines, rituximab-containing therapy should be delayed two weeks from the second vaccination (for two-dose vaccines), or third or fourth dose to allow for the development of neutralizing antibodies and T-cell responses.

 Are you changing your approach to initial therapy?

-When treatment is indicated, rituximab monotherapy rather than R-chemotherapy should be given consideration.
-If a single disease site is of concern, limited radiotherapy is an effective option (see ILROG Emergency Guidelines).
-Many experts have concerns about the immunosuppressive properties of bendamustine and are recommending R-CVP or R-CHOP with growth factor support as alternatives, without rituximab maintenance.
-Others, continue to prescribe R-bendamustine followed by maintenance but changes in practice are evolving rapidly.
+When treatment is indicated, rituximab monotherapy rather than R-chemotherapy may be a consideration.
+If a single disease site is of concern, localized radiotherapy is an effective option (see ILROG Emergency Guidelines).
+Many experts have concerns about the immunosuppressive properties of bendamustine and are recommending R-CVP (rituximab, cyclophosphamide, vincristine, prednisone) or R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, prednisone) with growth factor support as alternatives, without rituximab maintenance.
+Others continue to prescribe R-bendamustine sometimes followed by maintenance but changes in practice continue to evolve.
+The availability of vaccines against SARS-CoV-2 is altering practice and leading many experts to avoid the most immunosuppressive therapies.

 For those who tolerate the first dose of rituximab given intravenously, subcutaneous administration is an option going forward that reduces time spent in the clinic.